dylanfrankcom/GPU-Identifier/README.md

 ## Compatibility
 * GPU Identifier is compatible with macOS 10.15 or later.
-* Not currently optimized for Apple Silicon as these machines do not have dual-graphics... yet.
+* Not currently optimized for Apple Silicon as these machines do not have dual-graphics.
 * GPU Identifier only works with dual-graphics equipped MacBook Pros.
   * MacBook Pro (15-inch, Mid 2012) [MacBookPro9,1]
   * MacBook Pro (Retina, 15-inch, Mid 2012) [MacBookPro10,1]